New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Overview of Our Techniques

 Our primary goal is to present unified techniques for approximating scheduling problems that can be turned into efficient algorithms for many settings.
 In this section, we discuss key insights of our techniques.

 In the problems our work tackles, partitioning the problem instance into mostly-independent, manageable chunks is crucial.
 Doing so enables an LCA to determine information about a job of interest without computing an entire schedule, or enables a dynamic data structure to maintain a solution without restarting from scratch.
-To achieve this, we focus on methods for partitioning jobs in both the time dimension, and (when $M>1$) the machine dimension.